soerr/UnturnedDocumentation/Config.json/vehicles.md

   "Max_Instances_Insane": 64
 }
 ```

+### Work in progress
+We are still working on this page.
+If you have any suggestions or would like to contribute, please let us know!

 ### Video Tutorial
 Check out our video tutorial on how to increase loot and number of vehicles and loot on your server.